Shamakhi: Climate

+Shamakhi is a relatively humid city to its area, and has a Mediterranean climate (Csa).
+With a nice amount of precipitation throughout most of the year, and two relatively dry summer months.

 Demographics

 Ethnic groups

 From the 16th century up until the 18th century, Armenians in Shamakhi formed the majority of the population.
 According to the 1917 publication of Kavkazskiy kalendar, Shamakhi—then known as Shemakha—had a population of 27,732 in 1916, including 14,811 men and 12,941 women, 27,259 of whom were the permanent population and 493 were temporary residents.
-Its ethnoreligous composition was as follows:
+Its ethnoreligious composition was as follows:

 The majority of the population is Azerbaijani, while Russians, Lezgins and Tats constitute other minorities.
 They speak the Azerbaijani language, Russian language, Lezgian language and Tat language respectively.

 Religion

 The Juma Mosque of Shamakhi is the biggest religious building in the city.
 Through its history the mosque has been demolished or destroyed few times, but each time it has been rebuilt, most recently in 2009.
 It is the oldest mosque in the territory of Azerbaijan, and was built in 743–744.
 It is second in age in the South Caucasus after Derbent Juma mosque (built in 734).
 The mosque was registered by the Ministry of Culture and Tourism of the Republic of Azerbaijan as a historical and cultural monument of the country.

 The mosque was restored several times in the Middle Ages Century during the Shamakhi earthquake in 1856 and 1902 was destroyed.
 First reconstructed was done by Gasim Hajibababayov and later by Iosif Ploško.
 The last restoration work at the mosque was carried out in 2010–2013.